This post may contain affiliate links. For more information, read my disclosure policy.

 Best Whipped Shortbread Cookies

-These little fancy shortbread cookies are crumbly and full of flavor, with just a few simple ingredients and have a light and airy texture.
+These little fancy shortbread cookies are crumbly and full of buttery flavor, with just a few simple ingredients and have a light and airy texture.
 They’re the perfect easy cookie recipe!

-Basic Ingredients in Whipped Shortbread
+Basic Ingredients Needed

 There are only 4 main ingredients (and a few flavorings) that go into this recipe: